 If you are a true beginner, consider Playa Carrizalillo which has a consistent gentle wave in a beautiful location.

-Check with a local tour agency (like Viajes Dimar) or rent a car for the day and go exploring.
+Check with a local tour agency or rent a car for the day and go exploring.
 We rented a car one day and drove up to beautiful Pluma Hidalgo (famous for it’s delicious coffee and incredible mountain views) and one of the remote and empty bahias de Huatulco.
 Check out this older post detailing the day.

 Visit Casa Wabi: Things to Do in Puerto Escondido